waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes
 - **Type Matchups:** Psychic > Ghost/Poison, Ghost > Psychic, Bite (Normal) > Psychic, Normal !> Psychic, Electric > Rock/Water, CUT (Normal) > VICTREEBEL (Grass/Poison), Flying > Grass/Poison (super-effective).
 - **Type Immunities:** Psychic is immune to Electric.
-Pidgeotto (Normal/Flying) is immune to Ghost-type moves like Confuse Ray.
 Flying-type is immune to Ground-type moves (confirmed with ECHO vs. Sandslash's DIG).
 - **Status Ailments:** Rock/Ground-types are NOT immune to being poisoned by Poison-type moves.
-MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
 - **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).
-- **Poison Type Effectiveness:** Poison-type moves are NOT-VERY-EFFECTIVE against Poison-types.
 - **Battle Mechanics:** Multi-hit moves (e.g., FURY ATTACK) are a critical threat and can bypass the "sturdy" effect of surviving on 1 HP.
 - **Ghost-Type Effectiveness:** Ghost-type moves (like Lick) are effective against Rock/Ground-types.